Skip to main content

 One of the most important social lessons of the tween years is the difference between having many friends and having real ones.
 Popularity, as tweens experience it, is often about visibility and status.
 Genuine friendship is about trust, reciprocity, and the feeling of being known.

-Bierman's research found that the number of friends a child has matters far less than the quality of those friendships for predicting long-term well-being.
-A tween with one or two close, reciprocal friendships is socially healthier than a tween who is widely known but has no one they can truly confide in (Bierman, 2004, Peer Rejection: Developmental Processes and Intervention Strategies, Guilford Press).
+Bierman's research found that how many friends your tween has matters far less than how good those friendships are.
+A tween with one or two close friends who truly know each other is socially healthier than a tween who is widely known but has no one they can really confide in (Bierman, 2004, Peer Rejection: Developmental Processes and Intervention Strategies, Guilford Press).

 This is a message your tween needs to hear, because the social world they inhabit often tells them the opposite.
 Help them identify the friendships that fill them up rather than drain them.
 Ask: “After spending time with that person, do you feel better or worse about yourself?”
 That simple question can be a compass.